Oven Installation In Melbourne

 Electric freestanding ovens combine an electric oven and a ceramic-glass electric cooktop in a single, standalone unit.
 These products most commonly do require an independent electrical circuit (of adequate size and legally installation) to be connected to service the product.

-Please keep in mind that when changing over an electric freestanding oven that the modern compliance requirements of an adequate circuit and a visible isolation switch would be required.
-For more information on isolation switches please check out our page on induction cooking.
-While these electric freestanding ovens are not quite as popular today with the availability of induction products they can be somewhat more cost effective and do not require induction compatible pots and pans to operate.
 Additionally this product only requires 60cm of clearance to the rangehood above making it a popular choice for people changing over an old gas powered oven who may not have quite enough clearance to install another gas top freestanding oven.
 These products are most commonly available in 60cm wide variations.

 Dual Fuel Freestanding Ovens